-160 4.2 Correlation Results
+3.1 Correlation Results

-Performing the steps outlined above on the whole domain results in little few realizations and noisy results.
-Keeping the largest scales of interest in mind, and leveraging horizontal homogeneity, we split the domain into smaller subdomains and perform local spatial correlation analysis.
-For this subdomain analysis, the correlation between each subdomain location all locations within a sub-domain and its central point is established.
-Figure 3 shows the correlations for the three components of turbulence on a 3-by-3 grid of 1×1 km subdomains.
+Performing the steps outlined above in section 2.1 on the whole domain results in few realizations and noisy results.
+Keeping the largest scales of interest in mind, and leveraging horizontal homogeneity, we leverage horizontal homogeneity and use spatial averaging as ensemble averages.
+Thus we split the domain into smaller subdomains and perform local spatial correlation analysis.
+For this subdomain analysis, the correlation between all locations within a sub-domain and its central point is established.
+Figure 4 shows the correlations for the three components of turbulence on a 3-by-3 grid of 1 × 1 km subdomains.
 This strategy allows for more averaging and smoother statistics; however, it imposes a tighter limit on the largest scales.
 The aforementioned temporal windowing imposes another limit on the largest time scale captured.
 The limit on the time scale is not relevant for this problem, but it is worth mentioning.
-Note that Fig. 3 shows an average over the whole 4-hour period of interest; the intent of this figure is to illustrate the process and not directly obtain data from it.
-The general wind direction (roughly southeast, see Fig. 2) can be qualitatively observed in the correlation of the
+Note that Fig:Figure 4 shows an average over the whole 4-hour period of interest; the interest-the intent of this figure is to illustrate the process and not directly obtain data from it.
+The general wind direction (roughly southeast, see Fig. 2) can be qualitatively observed in the correlation of the streamwise component.

-170 streamwise component.

-Figure 3.
+Figure 4.
 Contour plots of spatial correlation for the three turbulence components for the split-domain approach.
 Nine domains organized in a 3-by-3 grid are use.
 The goal is to have more realizations for an ensemble average.
-For each panel, an a spatial average is shown in Fig.4.
-The black arrow indicates the mean general wind direction of towards the wind southeast, can be observed in the streamwise component.
+For each panel, a spatial average is shown in Fig.5.
+The general wind direction, towards the southeast, can be observed in the streamwise component.

-The spatial average of the subdomains shown in Fig. 3 can be obtained for each 15-min window separately.
-A single interval is shown next in Fig. 4 for illustration purposes.
+The spatial average of the subdomains shown in Fig. 4 can be obtained for each 15-min window separately.
+A single interval is shown next in Fig. 5 for illustration purposes.
 Note the axis limits and overall domain size after the ensemble average.
 The figure includes arrows indicating the mean wind direction over the interval.
-From this point forward, all results are related to the correlation analysis performed using the 3-by-3 grid of 1×1 km subdomains.
+From this point forward, all results are related to the correlation analysis performed using the 3-by-3 grid of $1 \times 1$ km subdomains.